 **DO NOT TOUCH THE NEW TATTOO WITH DIRTY HANDS!
 DO NOT PLAY IN THE MUD!
 DO NOT LET ANYONE ELSE TOUCH YOUR NEW TATTOO!
 If the above is ignored, don’t be too upset your new tattoo has an infection, you brought it upon yourself!
 WASH YOUR HANDS BEFORE ANY CONTACT WITH YOUR NEW TATTOO.**

 1. When you leave Tattooed Theory with your fresh tattoo, you will be bandaged up typically with plastic wrap or gauze.
 Take it off after an hour and clean with a liquid Anti-Bacterial Soap.
-Give it a few minutes to dry before applying the ointment provided (best way to know it’s dry is a sensation of the fresh tattoo feeling “tight”; that normally means that the tattoo needs for some ointment).
+Give it a few minutes to dry before applying the ointment provided (best way to know it’s dry is a sensation of the fresh tattoo feeling “tight”; that normally means that the tattoo needs some ointment).
 Typically a Tattoo Studio should be a very sterile environment.
-So being said, the outside world is a very dirty place, so PLEASE keep your tattoo clean.
+So that being said, the outside world is a very dirty place, so PLEASE keep your tattoo clean.
 It is very important to clean your tattoo… what we are trying to say is… GET IN THERE!
 Typically clean it between 2-4 times per day (depending on how active you are).
 Some clients are almost “afraid” to clean it because it hurts, but keep in mind, if you don’t get in there and massage and lather the tattoo, you’re really not doing anything at all.
-Its the same concept of cleaning a kitchen counter top after cooking food, if your don’t put a little bit of “elbow grease” you didn’t really clean it!
-Now at the same time we are not telling you to go insane and scrape off 3 layers of your skin, we are just trying to ensure you CLEAN THE FRESH WOUND!
+It's the same concept of cleaning a kitchen countertop after cooking food: if you don’t put in a little bit of “elbow grease” you didn’t really clean it!
+Now at the same time, we are not telling you to go insane and scrape off 3 layers of your skin, we are just trying to ensure you CLEAN THE FRESH WOUND!

-2. Apply Ointment for the first 3-5 days, clean the tattoo prior to applying the new layer of ointment.
-Make sure to put a very thin layer of ointment, best way to know if you have the right amount is as follows; if you wave your hand in front of your tattoo and don’t feel the air hitting it, it means you have WAY too much ointment on.
-If so, gently dab it dry with a paper towel, the left over ointment will still be in your pores, so there’s no need to reapply after dabbing.
+2. Apply Ointment for the first 3-5 days, cleaning the tattoo prior to applying the new layer of ointment.
+Make sure to put a very thin layer of ointment.
+The best way to know if you have the right amount is as follows: if you wave your hand in front of your tattoo and don’t feel the air hitting it, it means you have WAY too much ointment on.
+If so, gently dab it dry with a paper towel.
+The left over ointment will still be in your pores, so there’s no need to reapply after dabbing.
 Apply a non-scented lotion after the 3rd or 5th day for 2 weeks or until the tattoo does not feel dry or “tight”.
-Since everyone is a special snowflake, the best way to know if you do not need to apply anymore ointment and switch over to a non-scented lotion is when a “lizard-ly skin” or scab forms.
+Since everyone is a special snowflake, the best way to know if you do not need to apply any more ointment and switch over to a non-scented lotion is when a “lizard-ly skin” or scab forms.
 This means that your body has created a “protective layer” and does not require a heavier ointment.
 PS – still clean your tattoo regularly.